michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 9. On this account also I have written, to ascertain by experiment whether in every thing you will obey me.

 10. But to whom you forgive, I also.
-For I, too, what I have forgiven, have on your account forgiven in the presenceOr, the person. of the Meshiha:
+For I, too, what I have forgiven, have on your account forgiven in the presence

 11. lest Satana get the advantage of you; for we know his devices.